Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 multiple domains per rank.
 Additionally, there is no guarantee that a rank will have any data at all, especially after a series of transformations.

-VTK-m
+Viskores
 -----
-Ascent's ability to perform visualization operations on exascale architectures is underpinned by VTK-m.
-Currently, pipelines in Ascent are constructed with various VTK-m filters wrapped by VTK-h and then by a flow filter.
-Although strongly encouraged, Ascent does not need to be compiled with VTK-m support.
+Ascent's ability to perform visualization operations on exascale architectures is underpinned by Viskores.
+Currently, pipelines in Ascent are constructed with various Viskores filters wrapped by VTK-h and then by a flow filter.
+Although strongly encouraged, Ascent does not need to be compiled with Viskores support.

 VTK-h
 -----
-At the beginning of Ascent development, there was no support for MPI inside of VTK-m.
-To augment VTK-m with distributed-memory capabilities, we created VTK-h, where the `h` stands for hybrid-parallel.
+At the beginning of Ascent development, there was no support for MPI inside of Viskores.
+To augment Viskores with distributed-memory capabilities, we created VTK-h, where the `h` stands for hybrid-parallel.
 Inside of VTK-h, we added a distributed-memory image compositing component and functions that answer global (across all MPI ranks) questions about data sets such as obtaining the range of a scalar field.

-Additionally, VTK-m began as a header only library and VTK-m does not currently build a library of filters.
-VTK-h acts as a stand-in for a library of VTK-m filters, and VTK-h maintains the build system that manages CUDA, including GPU device selection, OpenMP, and Serial compilation.
-Supporting the range of VTK-m features needed leads to very long compile times, thus VTK-h insulates Ascent from this additional complexity.
+Additionally, Viskores began as a header only library and Viskores does not currently build a library of filters.
+VTK-h acts as a stand-in for a library of Viskores filters, and VTK-h maintains the build system that manages CUDA, including GPU device selection, OpenMP, and Serial compilation.
+Supporting the range of Viskores features needed leads to very long compile times, thus VTK-h insulates Ascent from this additional complexity.

-In the future, VTK-m will transition to a fully compiled library, and as distributed-memory functionality comes online inside VTK-m, we will transition away from VTK-h at some point in the future.
+In the future, Viskores will transition to a fully compiled library, and as distributed-memory functionality comes online inside Viskores, we will transition away from VTK-h at some point in the future.